 Keeping medicines after they are no longer needed creates an unnecessary health risk in the home, especially if there are children present.
 Even child resistant containers cannot completely prevent a child from taking medicines that belong to someone else.
 In a study that looked at cases of accidental child exposure to a grandparent’s medicine, 45% of cases involved medicines stored in child-resistant containers 3.

-Cases of inadvertent exposure to some of these medicines were published in the American Association of Poison Control Centers’ 2016 annual report 4.
-Below are two case summaries to illustrate how some medicines can result in death if they are accidentally taken by children.
+Cases of inadvertent exposure to some of these medicines were published in the American Association of Poison Control Centers’ 2018 annual report 4.
+Below is a case summary to illustrate how some medicines can result in death if they are accidentally taken by children.

 Does flushing medicines on the flush list pose a risk to human health or the environment?
 Does FDA’s recommendations about medicine disposal consider the effects of medicines in the environment?

 FDA is aware of reports of very low, but measurable levels of medicines in surface waters such as rivers and streams, and to a lesser extent in drinking water.
-To date, scientists have found no evidence of harmful effects to human health from medicines in the environment.
+To date, scientists have found no evidence of harmful effects to human health from these few, select medicines in the environment.

 The majority of medicines found in water are a result of the body’s natural routes of drug elimination (in urine or feces).
 Disposal of these few, select medicines by flushing, which is encouraged only when drug take back options are not readily available, would only contribute a small fraction of the total amount of medicine found in our surface and drinking water.